KristofaJosh/MyReactBoilerPlate/README.md

 ### Usage
 - For simple projects, clone master, more complex ? pull other branches with the feature you want
+  - eg: if you want grapql for your project, pull branch "withGraphQl"
-- if you have master cloned already, then pull other branches with the feature you want to your repo
+- if you have **master** branch cloned already, then you can pull other branches with the feature you want and merge to your repo

+#### That simple